crllect/Crllect/README.md

 	System.out.println("Anyways, I am mostly a new developer, and am trying to improve anyway I can.");
 	System.out.println("I am working on getting my securty+ and network+ certificates as of writing");
 	System.out.println("this, which is pretty expensive, so I'm saving up to pay for that.
 Also please");
 	System.out.println("suggest some projects for me to work on via email or my discord.
-Follow my");
+Also,");
-	System.out.println("github if you like any of my projects");
+	System.out.println("follow my github if you like any of my projects ;3");
 	String[] operatingSystem = {"windows10", "kaliLinux", "nixos", "tails", "manjaro", "pureArch", "endeavourOS", "blackArch"};
 	String[] webBrowsers = {"firefox", "tor", "paleMoon"};
 	String[] desktopEnvironments = {"Xfce", "i3", "hyprland", "sway", "awesome"}  // sway && awesome are both technically window managers, but idrk